HL7/davinci-dtr/input/pagecontent/formal_specification.md

 | response  | OPTIONAL    |0..*| *string* | Local reference to a QuestionnaireResponse stored on the EHR |
 {: .grid }

 If the QuestionnaireResponse is not present, but the order is, the QuestionnaireResponse can be searched for using the order.
-Alternatively, the QuestionnaireResponse can be replaced by a DocumentReference on the payer server.

 If the order is not present, then it can be retrieved from the QuestionnaireResponse.

 If neither is present, the user should be prompted to select a QuestionnaireResponse based on the patient that is in context.